Climber-Pilot: A Non-Myopic Generative Recommendation Model Towards Better Instruction-Following: Method

 \subsection{Deployment Detail}

-The detail of the deployment of \text{\CLIMBER} is illustrated in Figure \ref{fig:infer}.
+The deployment details of \text{\CLIMBER} are illustrated in Figure~\ref{fig:infer}.
 We train our model on a cluster of 8$\times$A100 GPUs using a behavioral corpus of 45B interactions, and deploy the inference service via the TensorRT~\cite{davoodi2019tensorrt} framework.
 When a user initiates a request, the system synchronously fetches the behavior sequence and retrieves the cached recall instructions $\{c_1, \dots, c_P\}$, where $P$ denotes the number of pre-computed instructions.